LBC-LNBio/PyMOL-KVFinder-web-Tools/README.md

 Welcome to the PyMOL KVFinder-web Tools, this page was built to help you get started with our web service client.

-PyMOL KVFinder-web Tools is a PyMOL v2 plugin for detecting and characterizing biomolecular cavities at KVFinder-web server.
+PyMOL KVFinder-web Tools is a PyMOL v2 plugin for detecting and characterizing biomolecular cavities at KVFinder-web service.

 ## Installation